-Dog stretching, a simple action that may mean lots of things.
+Dog stretching is a simple action that may mean lots of things.
 Depending on the frequency, stretches may mean various things, such as lack of exercise or even pancreatitis.
 In addition, dogs may even exhibit different stretches which may mean a specific thing for a wide array of reasons.
-Moreover, dog stretching, although rarely, is a gauge regarding dog behaviour issues and health.
+Moreover, dog stretching, although rarely, is a gauge regarding dog behavior issues and health.
 However, finding the reason behind a dog’s stretching habits is similar to finding a needle in a haystack.

 Therefore, we wrote this informative guide about dog stretching, hoping to enlighten readers on the meanings of stretching within dogs.
 Nevertheless, we do not recommend readers use this article as a substitute to vet consultations.